top of page

 David Martin | The Daily Knight

-Despite the widely held belief that Medjugorie, Yugoslavia, is the site of the Virgin Mary’s appearances to six children beginning in 1981, the Catholic Church negates the claim that the Virgin Mary ever appeared in Medjugorie, for which reason pilgrimages to the site were banned in 2013.
+Despite the widely held belief that Medjugorje, Yugoslavia, is the site of the Virgin Mary’s appearances to six children beginning in 1981, the Catholic Church negates this claim based on its denunciation of Medjugorje in 1985 and again in 1991.
+For this reason, pilgrimages to the site were banned in 2013.

-Vigano's statement was based on the verdict of the bishops of Yugoslavia concerning the events at Medjugorie.
+Vigano's statement was based on the verdict of the bishops of Yugoslavia concerning the events at Medjugorje.
 The Yugoslavian bishops declared on April 10, 1991:

 “On the basis of studies it cannot be affirmed that supernatural apparitions and revelations are occurring.”

-It was in 1982 that Bishop Pavao Žanić, the then bishop of Mostar-Duvno, established a commission to investigate the events at Medjugorie.
-By 1985, Žanić concluded the investigation, stating that "the apparitions of the Madonna in Medjugorie are not a reality."
+It was in 1982 that Bishop Pavao Žanić, the then bishop of Mostar-Duvno, established a commission to investigate the events at Medjugorje.
+By 1985, Žanić concluded the investigation, stating that "the apparitions of the Madonna in Medjugorje are not a reality."

 Later, Žanić's successor, Bishop Ratko Perić, re-asserted the previous findings, declaring: "There have been no apparitions of Our Lady of Medjugorje" adding that "The position of the chancery of this diocese has been clear and decisive: There are no credible apparitions of the Virgin Mary."